Mu-L/quilkin/README.md

 Project is currently in *alpha* status, and is being actively developed.
 Expect things to break.

-Not to be used in production systems.
+Not to be used in production systems, yet.
+We have a few features on roadmap that we want to reach before recommending for production.

+- Agones Integration
+- xDS
+- A more complete routing story, including a secure packet routing solution

 ## Usage